saucelabs/sauce-docs/docs/api-testing/use-cases/saving-token-kv.md

    <img src={useBaseUrl('img/api-testing/kv-examples/refresh-if.png')} alt="if component" />

-   In this step you check if there is a token in the Key/Value store, the date is present and one minute has not passed since last token generation.
+   In this step you check if there is a token in the Key/Value store, the date is present and one minute has not passed since the last token generation.
 If any of these conditions are not met, you generate a new one.
 The example refreshes the token every minute (60000ms), you can choose to refresh it differently by changing the value.

 6. Click **Add Child Component** inside the **If** and then, add the **GET** component.